 The situation is further complicated by the fact that the company is managed by a few co-owners having different points of view regarding product development and the strategy for overcoming the crisis on the project.

-JazzTeam, represented by its CEO Dzmitry Harachka, held many events within the consulting to the product owners.
+JazzTeam, represented by its founder Dzmitry Harachka, held many events within the consulting to the product owners.
 It was a lengthy process that is still going on.

 As the results: